carpit680/giraffe/README.md

 ### For C++

-Refer to this [README.md](SCServo_Linux/README.md) file for Compilation Instructions and Library Descripiton.
+Refer to this [README.md](SCServo_Linux/README.md) file for Library Descripiton and Compilation Instructions.